oemof/tespy/docs/analyses/exergy.rst

 heat input at optimal conditions.

-All components are flagged with the :code:`fkt_group` parameter, which will automatically create component groups for the exergy analysis sankey diagram.
-The specification of this parameter is not required for the exergy analysis itself, but helps to simplify the automatically generated sankey diagram.
+All components are flagged with the :code:`fkt_group` parameter, which will automatically create functional groups (component groups) for the exergy analysis Grassmann diagram.
+The specification of this parameter is not required for the exergy analysis itself, but helps to simplify the automatically generated diagram.
+Components not assigned to any functional group will form their respective group.

 Regarding parameter specification, the following parameters are specified: